neumj/geo-images/README.md

 Two models were developed to aid and speed identification of distinguishing features and patterns in a set of geological imagery.
 Using an unsupervised machine learning approach and, separately, a vector-distance/ similarity approach, the models successfully identified target images such that targets were most similar to a single input candidate image.
 Both models yielded similar results, with some overlap in the returned target-image sets.
 Both the K-Means unsupervised machine learning approach and the vector-distance/ similarity approach had similar elapsed times for prediction.
 Fitting each model took less than a minute, with a training-set of approximately one-hundred thousand images.
 However, elapsed time for training the K-Means model was significantly higher than the vector-distance/ similarity approach and may present limitations as the training data scales.
 A/B testing was recommended to determine which model returns more valuable results.

 ***Methodology:***
-> Supervised machine learning process
+> Supervised Machine Learning Process

-> Unsupervised machine learning process
+> Unsupervised Machine Learning Process
 > *Extract, Transform, Load*
 > * Unzip geological_similarity.zip in images directory using ETL Class unzip_images() method.
 >* Randomly sample images for development and testing purposes using ETL Class sample_images() method.